Chapter Bank Accounts

 • 15.
 Once your receive the information, save the information in your Chapter Google Drive toolbox folder.

-• Make an Appointment: Call + schedule an appointment with the bank.
-Let them know you are students trying to set up a student organization bank account
+• Make an appointment: Call + schedule an appointment with the bank.
+Let them know you are students trying to set up a student organization bank account.

-This list is what we typically see is needed by a bank to start the Chapter bank account.
+Materials to bring to the bank: This list is what we typically see is needed by a bank to start the Chapter bank account.
 Please keep in mind that your bank might have different requirements!

-• Organizing Documents or Articles of Incorporation: This is your Chapter constitution + bylaws!
-These should be signed by 2 or more members of the exec team
+• Organizing documents or articles of incorporation: This is your Chapter constitution + bylaws!
+These should be signed by 2 or more members of the exec team.

-• Initial Deposit: Many banks will require an initial deposit between $100-$300.
-If your Chapter has not had any Chapter dues yet, email [email protected] + she can help you with an advance on your membership dues so you can open the Chapter account
+• Initial deposit: Many banks will require an initial deposit between $100-$300.
+If your Chapter has not had any Chapter dues yet, email [email protected] + she can help you with an advance on your membership dues so you can open the Chapter account.

-• EIN Issuance Letter.
-You’ll need this to open the account!
-Be sure to print it out + bring it in
+• EIN issuance letter: You’ll need this to open the account!
+Be sure to print it out + bring it in.

 Chapter Tax Requirements

-Please note: the information contained here is designed to offer general tax information but is not a substitute for advice obtained from the Internal Revenue Service or a qualified tax professional.
+Please note: The information contained here is designed to offer general tax information, but is not a substitute for advice obtained from the Internal Revenue Service or a qualified tax professional.
 The information shared here is subject to change or further interpretation by the IRS.

 How are CHAARG Chapters set up?
 All CHAARG Chapters are required to operate as non-profit entities.
 CHAARG Chapters are either considered entities that represent their respective university or independent entities outside of their university [although they are recognized by their university].
-About 25% of CHAARG Chapters fall within their university umbrella + use a university system for handling money.
-The other 75% of CHAARG Chapters should open up their own bank account for handling their money + will need to apply for an EIN.
+About 40% of CHAARG Chapters fall within their university umbrella + use a university system for handling money.
+The other 60% of CHAARG Chapters should open up their own bank account for handling their money + will need to apply for an EIN.

 EIN Information